Purpose and Role of Plant Pest Quarantines

 Emerald Ash Borer – a number of counties are quarantined to prevent the spread of EAB within Minnesota, all ash material and hardwood firewood is prohibited from entering Minnesota from other states

-Gypsy Moth – a number of counties are quarantined to prevent the spread of gypsy moth within Minnesota
+Spongy Moth – a number of counties are quarantined to prevent the spread of spongy moth within Minnesota

 Mountain Pine Beetle – pine wood with bark from the western U.S. is prohibited from entering Minnesota due to mountain pine beetle